olleharstedt/olleharstedt.github.io/_posts/2017-10-28-civclicker2-progress-report.md

 ## Factorizations

-A bunch of factorizations are being made to the code, most notably a plugin system that communicates with events and message passing to decrease coupling, and more thorough object-oriented programming.
+A bunch of factorizations are being made to the code, most notably a plugin system that communicates with events and message passing to decrease coupling, and more thorough object-oriented design.
 The language used is now ES6, not ES5.
 Yes, that's right.

 ## TODO